A Virtual Campanile

-This standalone bell tower – or campanile – will reproduce the distinctive ringing sounds and characteristics of five churches spread across the Leeds Metropolitan District and will model the physical characteristics and mechanics of actual rings of bells, to try and provide a faithful experience of some of the skills and techniques required to ring traditional bell changes.
+This standalone bell tower – or campanile – reproduces the distinctive ringing sounds and characteristics of five churches spread across the Leeds Metropolitan District and models the physical characteristics and mechanics of actual rings of bells – to try and provide a faithful experience of some of the skills and techniques required to ring traditional bell changes.

-Audio field recordings, HD video and high quality photography will capture the church buildings, their rings of bells and their bell-ringing activities and will be used to create five 10 minute, visually stunning films – one for each church and each of the five screens in The Leeds Arena.
+Audio field recordings, HD video and high quality photography captured the church buildings, their rings of bells and their bell-ringing activities and were used to create five 10 minute, visually stunning films – one for each church and each of the five screens in The Leeds Arena.

-The installation will operate in various modes.
-As a “timepiece” it will mark the hours and quarters of the day with distinctive ‘named’ changes.
-In “self-play” mode it will play through (and displays on-screen) a series of permuations or “changes” over periods which might last as long as several hours.
-As an “interactive” it will show on-screen tutorial materials and a variety of bell ringing patterns which visitors will be encouraged to attempt to reproduce by “playing“ the laser beams.
-As an “instrument” it will be used for performance by members of Leeds bell-ringing groups themselves.
+The installation operates in various modes.
+As a “timepiece” it marks the hours and quarters of the day with distinctive ‘named’ changes.
+In “self-play” mode it plays through (and displays on-screen) a series of permuations or “changes” over periods which might last as long as several hours.
+As an “interactive” it shows on-screen tutorial materials and a variety of bell ringing patterns which visitors will be encouraged to attempt to reproduce by “playing“ the laser beams.
+As an “instrument” it can be used for performance by members of Leeds bell-ringing groups themselves.

 We believe that the unique sonic quality, physical mechanics, permutational mathematics, historical resonance, community focus and sheer emotive quality of bell-ringing make it an ideal topic for artistic exploration and interpretation – and perfect for a sound art festival that claims “to step out from traditional venues and into spaces that lie at the heart of the community – inspiring practitioners and the public to reconsider their environments.”